 * Welcome Week is for students only.
 There are no parent programs during this time.

-Here are some highlights of things you can expect at WW
+Here are some highlights of things you can expect at Welcome Week:

 Hall Brawl-work together with your residence hall and learning community to complete challenges across campus while familiarizing yourself with campus and campus resources!
 Which hall will be crowned Hall Brawl champ and have bragging rights as the year begins??

-Core Advisor Meetings-all students will meet with their core advisor twice during WW.
+Core Advisor Meetings-all students will meet with their core advisor twice during Welcome Week.
 Once will be in a small group setting with other advisees and then a one- on- one meeting that allows you more personal time to spend planning your semester.

 Academic Meeting and Open Houses-all students will meet the Dean of their college in a large group meeting followed with open houses by some departments.
 This is great chance to meet faculty!